1921 (10th June)

-Philip left the Royal Navy and he and Princess Elizabth returned to Clarence House because King George VI was in poor health.
+Philip left the Royal Navy and he and Princess Elizabeth returned to Clarence House because King George VI was in poor health.

 1951 (4th November)

-Prince Philip was promoted to the rank of commander.
-He resigned his command to fulfil royal duties.
+Philip was promoted to the rank of commander.
+Soon afterwards he resigned his command to fulfil royal duties.

 1952 (31st January)

-Philip and Elizabeth left Britian to begin a tour of East Africa, Australia and New Zealamd.
+Philip and Elizabeth left Britain to begin a tour of East Africa, Australia and New Zealand.

 1952 (6th February)